The Ex Sir Stirling Moss, Bib Stillwell, Coil Sprung 1959 Cooper T49 ‘Monaco’

 After Aintree, Moss took the car on a successful Scandinavian Tour, racing the car at Karlskoga in Sweden and the Roskilde Ring, near Copenhagen in Denmark.
 Moss won both races with the car.
 In Stirling’s diary, according to Doug Nye’s book – Cooper Cars – the Monaco was geared to 160mph at 7,000 rpm and he comments: ‘Karlskoga – bad brakes, broken roll bar, jumping gears etc…. led start to finish, beat Brabham &Bonnier; 137 at 7,000 gearing, got 6,700rpm…’

-Remarkably the Monaco remained in the Stillwell family ownership until after his death in 1999, when it was purchased from a third party, along with his Brabham BT4, by well known racers and BRDC members Frank Sytner and John Coombs in late 2000.
-Ownership of the Cooper soon moved solely to Frank and he repatriated this famous car back to the UK and entrusted highly regarded racing specialists Simon Hadfield Motorsport to completely restore the car back to its original Moss race winning configuration.
+At the time the chassis is described as being in reasonable condition and fitted with an Oldsmobile engine.
+Paul Moxham set about returning the car to its original condition.
+A 2.5-litre Climax FPF was sourced and an aluminium body was built by Wall Hadley.
+On completion the car made a few appearances before it was sold to well known racers and BRDC members Frank Sytner and John Coombs in late 2000.
+Ownership of the Cooper soon moved solely to Frank and he repatriated this famous car back to the UK and entrusted highly regarded racing specialists Simon Hadfield Motorsport to completely restore the car back to its original Moss race winning coil sprung configuration.

 Simon and his team meticulously retuned the rear end of the chassis back to its original 1959 specification with the help of the former foreman from Keele Engineering (who had been present when the car was converted from new), using period photographs and studying the original Alf Francis modification on the T51 Grand Prix car.

-Once restored, the car returned to the track in 2-litre format in the hands of Frank Sytner and with Frank and Simon Hadfield together and had an almost unbroken record of race wins and podiums.
+Once restored, the car returned to the track in 2-litre format in the hands of Frank Sytner, with Frank and Simon Hadfield together, it had an almost unbroken record of race wins and podiums.
 Frank won nearly every race in 2001 and 2002, winning all bar one rounds of the BRDC ’50s Sportscar Championship and the championship itself.
 He also won the competitive ’50s Sportscar support race to the British Grand Prix.
 In his ownership the car continued to be maintained and raced with great success by Simon Hatfield and his team.
 In 2010 the car was fitted with a new Crosthwaite and Gardiner 2-Litre Climax FPF engine.

 In 2011 No. 20 was purchased by its current owner, himself a well-known and competitive racer.
 He has had the car maintained with no expense spared by equally respected race preparation specialists, Pearsons Engineering and has gone on to race the car in the Stirling Moss Trophy partnering with Gary Pearson.